 The key thing to remember when you encounter these situations is that your goal in advocating for Kratom is not to get more people to use Kratom.
 The main goal is to improve the incorrect stereotype that exists about Kratom and those who use it.
 By trying to force your opinion on someone, you will not be creating any positive situations.

 Share your ideas when relevant, and then move on in a respectful way.
 By acting this way, you’ll be doing more for advocacy efforts than you would be doing if you tried to force your opinion on everyone around you.

 It can be scary to go around talking about something with such a negative stereotype against it, and the questionable legal status of Kratom being in such a precarious position doesn’t help to reinforce any positive feelings.

 That being said, you don’t need to be afraid to talk about Kratom!
 Kratom is not illegal, and there are no laws that would prevent you from talking about Kratom even if it was!
 After all, free speech is allowed.

-If you want to help change the tide of conversations happening about Kratom in the US, starting by being open about your Kratom experiences with friends and those who bring supplements up is a great way to start changing the negative perceptions.
+If you want to help change the tide of conversations happening about Kratom in the US, starting by being open about your Kratom experiences with friends and those who bring up alternative products in conversation.